levchak0910/vkcn-reporter/README.md

-# vkcn-report-duplicated-class-selectors
+# @vkcn/report

+The tool that helps to detect VKCN violations:

-This tool help to find class selectors which where defined in different files.
+- find class selectors that are defined in different files.

-It was created only to find duplicates for [vue-kebab-class-naming convention](https://www.npmjs.com/package/eslint-plugin-vue-kebab-class-naming) and will not work with other naming conventions.
+It was created specifically for [vue-kebab-class-naming](https://www.npmjs.com/package/eslint-plugin-vue-kebab-class-naming) convention and will not work with other naming conventions.

 Class extraction supported from files: `.css`, `.scss`, `.vue`.